 Finally, the 3DMark stress benchmark runs the same test 20 times in a loop and looks for performance variation and degradation over time in combined CPU+GPU loads, and this laptop flawlesly passed it.
 This suggests a good thermal profile and no performance losses as the heat builds up.

 Next, here are some benchmark results.
-We ran the entire suite of tests and benchmarks on the Best Performance Windows profile on this Ryzen 5 5600U configuration.
+We ran the entire suite of tests and benchmarks on the Performance profile on this Ryzen 7 5800H configuration.
 Here’s what we got.

 Once more, these are good results for a Ryzen 7 5800H implementation, nearly on-par with the beefier laptops in low-thread tests and roughly 10-205 lower in the all-thread benchmarks.